needlehaystack/needlestack/CONTRIBUTING.rst

-.. highlight:: shell

 ============
 Contributing
 ============

 Contributions are welcomed and greatly appreciated!
-These can be done through submitting Github issues, fixing bugs, or implementing features.
+These can be done through submitting GitHub issues, fixing bugs, implementing features, and documentation.
 Please read through these guidelines to assure a smooth process.

-1. Github Issue Tracking
+1. GitHub Issue Tracking
 ------------------------

-All bugs and feature requests should be submitted through Github's issue tracking.
+All bugs and feature requests should be submitted through GitHub's issue tracking.

 1.1 Review Open Issues
 ~~~~~~~~~~~~~~~~~~~~~~

-Check if the bug or feature is has already been submitted.
-The bugfix
+Check if the bug or feature has already been submitted.
+The bug-fix
 or feature could already be in active development

 1.2 Create New Issue